-What pollen actually is, and why it matters
+What pollen is, and what it does to you

-- Anyone with known seasonal allergies, especially if previously diagnosed as hay fever or allergic rhinitis
+- Anyone with known seasonal allergies, particularly if previously diagnosed as hay fever or allergic rhinitis

 - Children, who tend to be more reactive